aalhour/PyCOOLC/docs/CFG.md

-## Context-Free Grammar of COOL
+## COOL's Context-Free Grammar

-The following is a formalization of COOL's Context Free Grammar in Backus-Naur Form (BNF).
+The following is a formalization of COOL's Context-Free Grammar in Backus-Naur Form (BNF).

 ```bnf
 <program>   ::= [<class>;]+